kindelia-archive/Kindelia/README.md

 - `operate`: a binary operation on words.

-- `run`: the monadic bind for the Effect type.
+- `store`: effect that redefines a global definition.

-- `bind`: the bind effect, that redefines a global definition.
+- `bind`: the monadic bind for the Effect type.

 - `return`: the monadic return that wraps a pure value.